RossinesP/vue-tour/README.md

 this.$tours['myTour'].start()
 ```

-For each step, you can choose to highlight the selected element by setting the step's shape param as 'rectangle', 'circle', or 'none', which is the default value.
-If you choose to do so, you must call the vTour's onResize() method when the window is resized.
+For each step, you can choose to highlight the selected element by setting the step's overlayShape param as 'rectangle', 'circle', or 'none', which is the default value.
+You can also set an optionnal overlayPadding in pixels and an overlayBackground as a CSS background property string in the steps' params.

 For a more detailed documentation, checkout the [docs for vue-tour](https://pulsar.gitbooks.io/vue-tour/).